-After the arrest, booking, and initial bail phases of the DUI process, the first stage of courtroom-based proceedings takes place -- the arraignment.
-Many citizens that are arrested for a DUI have never had a criminal case in court.
+Many people arrested for a DUI have never had a criminal case in court.
 And because they have no experience in the courtroom, they don't understand how the process works.
-It is important to note that in DUI cases, the arraignment usually represents the first and last time the suspect will be in court, as most DUI suspects choose to plead guilty, especially if evidence of intoxication is strong and if little leeway for a plea bargain exists.
+In DUI cases, the arraignment usually represents the first and last time the suspect will be in court.
+This is because most DUI suspects choose to plead guilty.
+This is especially true if evidence of intoxication is solid and little leeway for a plea bargain exists.

-Even though our courts are busy with pending cases, you have the right to a speedy arraignment.
-After your DUI arrest, you should be arraigned within just a few days.
-This will help alleviate the mounting stress and confusion of the charges against you.
+Although courts are busy with pending cases, you have the right to a speedy arraignment.
+After your arrest for driving under the influence (DUI), the arraignment should happen within a few days.
+This helps reduce the mounting stress and confusion of the DUI charges against you.

 What Happens During a DUI Arraignment?

-During a typical arraignment, a person charged with DUI is called before a criminal court judge, who:
+During a typical DUI arraignment, you must appear before a criminal court judge who:

-- Asks the defendant how he or she answers or "pleads to" the criminal charges -- guilty, not guilty, or no contest;
+- Asks you how you answer or "plead to" the criminal charges (guilty, not guilty, or no contest)

-- Decides whether to alter the bail amount or to release the defendant on his or her own recognizance (note that these matters are usually revisited even if addressed in prior proceedings); and
+- Decides whether to alter the bail amount or to release you on your own recognizance.
+These matters usually get revisited even if lawyers addressed them in prior proceedings.

 When Will My Lawyer Get My Police Report and Documentation of Other Evidence Against Me?